-This Trecenti case study is based on a case study that was published in the May 2011 issue of i Magazine Japan. www.imagazine.co.jp
+This Trecenti case study is based on a case study that was published in i Magazine Japan. www.imagazine.co.jp

 Trecenti sells fine jewelry, mainly engagement and wedding rings, at its 13 shops in Japan.
 The company was originally a subsidiary of Oriental Diamond, a diamond importer that develops, manufactures and sells diamond jewelry.
 In 2007 Sumitomo Corporation, 100% shareholder of Oriental Diamond, sold and transferred its Oriental Diamond business to Nissen.
 Consequently Trecenti has become a member of the Nissen Group.